 If a candidate who is selected requires immigration assistance, it is pertinent that the rationale for this candidate will meet the immigration standards as being the most qualified candidate.
-"The employer has to sponsor the eligible employee.
+1"The employer has to sponsor the eligible employee.
 But before an employer can file a petition they need to follow certain procedures.
 Initially, they need to advertise the position and make sure that there aren't any U.S. persons willing and qualified to take up this job.
 Once this is established, they will have to apply for Labor Certification with the Department of Labor (DOL).
 The DOL will confirm that there are no qualified U.S. workers willing or able to take up this position; that the employer is able to pay the wages this position entitles; and that by giving this job to a foreign worker, the wages and/or working conditions of the already existent U.S. workers are not affected.
 There are certain employment categories which do not require Labor Certification."
-The committee should contact Human Resources if there are candidates that requires https://www.us-immigration.com/cart/product/green-card-through-employment-application.html
+The committee should contact Human Resources if there are candidates that requires immigration assistances to work in the United States.